MEET THE TEAM

 • Telephone Ext.
 105

-Miss Moyer’s area of focus to foster student success at PIMS is Financial Aid.
-As the Financial Aid Administrator, Miss Moyer manages the PIMS financial aid programs.
+Ms. Moyer focuses on several facets of student success at PIMS.
+They include Student Financial Aid, Classroom Accommodations for Students with Disabilities, ensuring compliance with Title IX and complaint handling.
+She also devotes much time to ensuring PIMS policies are student-centered, and easy to understand and follow.
+As the Senior Financial Aid Administrator, Ms. Moyer manages the PIMS financial aid programs.
 She ensures compliance with school policies and guidelines as well as Federal and State rules and regulations.
-She helps students stay on their path to graduation by helping award and disburse monetary resources, such as student loans and eligibility based federal grants.
-Miss Moyer collaborates with the Coordinator and Registrar to ensure successful operation of PIMS administration.
+She helps students stay on their path to graduation by preparing Federal Student Aid packages, such as student loans and eligibility based federal grants, as well as working with third parties like Vocational Rehabilitation offices and State grants.
+Ms. Moyer collaborates with the Coordinator and Registrar to ensure successful operation of PIMS administration.

-Fun fact: Miss Moyer has been to over 20 different Amusement Parks including ones in Denver, CO and Toronto, ON and once road the same roller coaster 16 times in a row.
-Her motto in life is “Do the best you can until you know better.
+Fun fact: Ms. Moyer has been to over 20 different Amusement Parks including ones in Denver, CO and Toronto, ON and once rode the same roller coaster 16 times in a row.
+Her motto in life is a quote from Maya Angelou, “Do the best you can until you know better.
 Then when you know better, do better.”

 Chelsea Cush, MS